-- (2) It shall be the responsibility of the objecting party, after the claimant's time to respond has expired, to submit, as appropriate, either or both: - (a) the Local Form "Certificate of Contested Matter", regarding claimants who contested the objection; - (b) the Local Form "Order Sustaining Objection to Claims" regarding claimants who did not contest the objection. - (E) Orders.
-Proposed orders on objections to claims shall recite in the body: - (1) the claim holder's name and claim number; - (2) whether the objection to the claim is sustained or overruled; - (3) whether the claim is allowed or disallowed; and
+(2) It shall be the responsibility of the objecting party, after the claimant's time to respond has expired and if the claimant has failed to respond, to submit the Local Form "Order Sustaining 's Objection to Claim" regarding claimants who did not contest the objection.
+If a claimant files a response contesting the objection, the court will schedule a hearing in accordance with the procedures contained in Local Rule 9073-1(A).
+The "Notice of Hearing" shall be served by the objecting party to the extent required by Local Rule 9073-1(B).

+2022 Amendment: Section (D)(2) of this Rule is amended to reflect adoption of Interim Local Rule 3007-1(D)(2) by Administrative Order 2022-07.

+(E) Orders.
+Proposed orders on objections to claims shall recite in the body:

-(4) the allowed amount and priority, if any, of the allowed claim.
+- (1) the claim holder's name and claim number; - (2) whether the objection to the claim is sustained or overruled; - (3) whether the claim is allowed or disallowed; and - (4) the allowed amount and priority, if any, of the allowed claim.

-[Comment: See also Local Rule 3015-3(A)(4) Chapter 13 valuation of collateral securing claims -Treatment of Unsecured Portion of Collateralized Obligation.]
+[Comment: See also Local Rule 3015-3(A)(4) Chapter 13 valuation of collateral securing claims - Treatment of Unsecured Portion of Collateralized Obligation.]